 During your Stay

-- Take pictures at your arrival.
-To assure no damages are linked to your visit, create a record of any problem areas of the rental.
-Contact the rental manager immediately to report your observations.
-If there is a disagreement about liability later, having the documented problems and communication attempts could be incredibly helpful.
+- Take notes of any property damage immediately after you arrive.
+Call the property manager right away to report your observations.
+If there is a disagreement about responsibility later, having the recorded problems and contact attempts could be helpful.

 - Ask a local.
-Residents are a terrific source of tips.
-Who better to ask where to get the best pizza, have a great date night, or the best spots for shopping?
+Local people are a terrific source of suggestions.
+Who better to ask where to order the best pizza, have a great night out, or the best places for wildlife?

 - Enjoy your stay!
-Ensure you protect the owner (and your things!) by keeping the vacation rental secured when you are away, exactly like you would at home.
+Make sure to protect the property owner (and your stuff!) by keeping the vacation rental secured when you are away, exactly like you would at home.

-- As soon as everything is out, do a walk-through of the rental home to verify no property damage occurred in the course of your remain.
-If possible, do this walk-out review with the property manager present.
-If the property manager is not available, make sure that you take photos of the property to record its condition.
+- As soon as everything is out, perform a walk-through of the property to make certain no damage occurred in the course of your stay.
+If you can, do this walk-out review with the property manager present.
+If the property manager is not available, ensure that you take photos of the property to record its condition.